 The cost of attendance encompasses tuition, fees, room and board, books and school supplies, and expenses associated with child care or disabilities, if applicable.
 A lower cost of attendance usually translates to less aid, because the funding can be used only for education purposes.

-Before applying, the FAFSA4caster is a useful tool to estimate the amount of federal student aid you qualify for.
+Before applying, the Federal Student Aid Estimator is a useful tool to estimate the amount of federal student aid you may qualify for.

 Assuming that you meet the eligibility criteria and are applying on time, you may receive some form of federal financial aid, especially if your EFC is less than your cost of attendance.
 Potential sources of federal student aid include the following programs:

 Unlike loans, grants are free money to put toward your education that does not have to be paid back.
-After completing the FAFSA®, students with proven financial need may receive aid in the form of a Federal Supplemental Educational Opportunity Grant or Pell Grant.
-Opportunity grants range from $100 to $4,000 and are allocated based on need, other aid awarded, and college budgets.
-Pell Grants change annually but can be as high as $6,345 for the 2020-2021 academic year.
+After completing the FAFSA, students with proven financial need may receive aid in the form of a Federal Supplemental Educational Opportunity Grant or Pell Grant.
+Opportunity grants are allocated based on need, other aid awarded, and college budgets.
+Pell Grants change annually but can be as high as $6,895 for the 2022-2023 academic year.

 Federal work-study programs typically involve a part-time job on or off campus.
-Wages are subject to the college but must meet minimum-wage requirements.
+Wages are set by the college but must meet minimum-wage requirements.
 Work-study schedules are intended to be structured around students’ classes.

 Eligibility for federal student loans is generally broader than for grants and work-study programs.
 Federal loans are either subsidized or unsubsidized.
 Subsidized loans are need-based and include interest deferment and grace periods.
-On the other hand, unsubsidized loans begin accruing interest once they are paid out to borrowers.
+On the other hand, unsubsidized loans begin accruing interest as soon as they are paid out to borrowers.

 All federal loans have an origination fee but generally have a lower interest rate.